pnp/copilot-feedback-bot/docs/setup.md

 # Setup Steps
 For this, we assume a decent knowledge of Teams apps deployment, .Net, and Azure PaaS.

-## Create Bot and Deploy Teams App
+## Create Bot and Deploy Teams Bot App
 Note, that for all these steps you can do them all in PowerShell if you wish.
-I’m not a sysadmin so this is what works best for me.

 You need Teams admin rights and rights to assign sensitive privileges for this setup to work.
-It's a bot that proactively installs itself and asks users.
+The bot app is just a bot that interacts with all/any Teams users - there's another Teams app for administering the solution that should be more restrictively installed.

 1. Go to: https://dev.teams.microsoft.com/bots and create a new bot (or alternatively in the Azure Portal, create a new Azure bot - the 1st link doesn't require an Azure subscription).
 2. Create a new client secret for the bot application registration.
 Note down the client ID & the secret of the bot.